andersontan1998/SimpleTweet/README.md

 Here's a walkthrough of implemented user stories:

-Composing a new Tweet and Clickable Link demonstration
+Composing a new Tweet and Demonstration of Clickable Links

 <img src='https://github.com/andersontan1998/SimpleTweet/blob/main/Compose.gif' width=350><br>

-Word Counter to display the number of characters left for the tweet
+Word Counter to display the number of characters left for the Tweet

 <img src='https://github.com/andersontan1998/SimpleTweet/blob/main/WordCount.gif' width=350><br>